jess197/etl-code-challenge/README.md

 ### 4. PROBLEMS FACED DURING THE RESOLUTION
-My major problem in this project was facing a type of permission that I didn't knew that was necessary to Glue access S3 and catch data to send to Redshift and this link helped me a lot:
+1. My major problem in this project was facing a type of permission that I didn't knew that was necessary to Glue access S3 and catch data to send to Redshift and this link helped me a lot:
     - [S3 Permission](https://help.mypurecloud.com/articles/create-iam-resources-for-aws-s3-bucket/)
     - I even opened a stack overflow question, that I must answer later, because I was out of any clue about what was happening and my AWS Billing was sad :'(
     - [Stack Overflow Question](https://stackoverflow.com/questions/75462854/aws-glue-job-from-s3-bucket-to-redshift-throws-no-such-bucket)

-    - I had some problems with VPC and security group (Redshift and Quicksight) but it was easely than this one above.
+2. I had some problems with VPC and security group (Redshift and Quicksight) but it was easily than this one above.
-    - My aproach to convert the json to csv, was because a problem that I encontered and didn't find any solution.
+3. My aproach to convert the json to csv, was because a problem that I encountered and didn't find any solution.
 That was: When I crawled the data to data catalog it went just a column called array and didnt make the table definitions corretly, so to not lose time my option was convert to csv.

 ### 5. TECH STACK